jamesrp13/Alarm/README.md

 2. Add properties for `fireTimeFromMidnight` as an `NSTimeInterval`, `name` as a `String`, `enabled` as a `Bool`, and `uuid` as a `String`.
 3. Add a memberwise initializer that takes parameters for each property
     * note: Set a default property of `true` for the `enabled` property so that saving a new alarm will also enable it, and set a default property of `NSUUID().UUIDString` for `uuid` so that a new unique identifier will be made upon initialization.
 4. Add a computed property for `fireDate` as an `NSDate?`.
-This should use the `DateHelper.thisMorningAtMidnight` method to calculate and return the fire date for the alarm.
+This should use the `DateHelper.thisMorningAtMidnight` function to calculate and return the fire date for the alarm.
     * Hint: use the NSDate documentation to figure out both how to create an `NSDate` using an `NSTimeInterval` and another `NSDate`.
 In this case, your time interval will be `fireTimeFromMidnight` and the date from which we will add the interval is `DateHelper.thisMorningAtMidnight`.
 We do this because our fire date if I enable the alarm today is different from what the fire date will be if I enable the alarm tomorrow, so the fire date needs to be computed each time based on what day it is.
 5. Add a computed property for `fireTimeAsString` as a `String`.
 This should turn `fireTimeFromMidnight` into an `Int` and then use integer division to get an integer representing the hour in the day and the minute in the hour for the alarm.
 Then use this to return a string representing the time.
     * i.e. A `fireTimeFromMidnight` of 30421 seconds would be 8 hours and 27 minutes, and the returned string would be 8:27 AM